simpleinjector/Documentation/source/quickstart.rst

 #.
 Unpack the downloaded .zip file;
 #.
 Add the **SimpleInjector.dll** to your start-up project by right-clicking on a project in the Visual Studio solution explorer and selecting 'Add Reference...'.
 #.
 Add the **using SimpleInjector;** directive on the top of the code file where you wish to configure the application.
 #.
-Look at the :doc:`Usage <using>` section in the documentation on how to configure and use the *Simple Injector*.
+Look at the :doc:`Usage <using>` section in the documentation on how to configure and use *Simple Injector*.
 #.
 Look at the [More information|#More_information] section if you want to learn more or have any questions.

 A Quick Example
 ===============

-The general idea behind the *Simple Injector* (or any DI framework for that matter) is that you design your application around loosely coupled components using the `dependency injection pattern <https://en.wikipedia.org/wiki/Dependency**injection>`_.
+The general idea behind *Simple Injector* (or any DI framework for that matter) is that you design your application around loosely coupled components using the `dependency injection pattern <https://en.wikipedia.org/wiki/Dependency**injection>`_.
 Take for instance the following **UserController** class in the context of an ASP.NET MVC application:

 .. container:: Note

     **Note:** *Simple Injector* works for many different technologies, not only for MVC.
-Please look at the [Integration Guide] for help using the *Simple Injector* with your technology of choice.
+Please look at the [Integration Guide] for help using *Simple Injector* with your technology of choice.

 .. code-block:: c#